140 artists appearing

 Debbie started the Fringe five years ago during covid lockdown - at a time when the arts were having a very hard time.

-Among the events, Sprinkle of Stardust returns to Tunbridge Wells Fringe.
+Among the other events, Sprinkle of Stardust returns to Tunbridge Wells Fringe.

 Inspired by Ellen's Stardust Diner in New York City, talented singers will perform musical theatre favourites while you dine, featuring classics from across the years, including Wicked, Jekyll and Hyde, My Fair Lady, Fame and many more.